 - Students who decide not to undergo immunization due to religion, pregnancy or health reasons must present a notarized document certifying the above reasons for declining immunization.
 Students enrolling in healthcare programs must submit to the immunizations requirements and will not be able to continue in the program unless they present the required evidence.
 PHSU will not be responsible for the denial of access to clinical centers, internships, practices, and other activities regulated by third parties, especially if compliance with immunization requirements is part of the policies of said institution.
 The student is responsible for complying with all PHSU institutional policies and all the policies of the clinical and practicum sites.

 Students in non-compliance will be submitted to the sanctions describe in this policy and may be submitted to additional sanctions as described in the Student Policy Manual.

 Ponce Health Sciences University (PHSU) students dismissed from a program for academic reasons will not be readmitted to that program.
 No student will be allowed readmission to any program after dismissal for disciplinary reasons.

-The application for readmission will be submitted to the Admissions Office.
-Applicants must meet all requirements at the time of application for readmission.
-After evaluation by the Admission Committee, the candidate may be:
+The application for readmission will be submitted to the Admissions Office, readmission applicants must meet all requirements at the time of application for readmission.

 - Admitted and one of the following: